riswu/vscode-sticky-selection/README.md

 ## Release Notes

+### 1.2.0

+Change `sticky-selection.exitStickySelectionMode` to take the interval before exiting sticky-selection-mode after executing the argument command as an argument.

 ### 1.1.0

-Change `exitStickySelectionMode` to take a command to execute before exiting sticky-selection-mode as an argument.
+Change `sticky-selection.exitStickySelectionMode` to take a command to execute before exiting sticky-selection-mode as an argument.

 ### 1.0.0